Kadam-Kshitij/LearnCpp/Readme.md

 // foo string abc, 100
 ```

+Function templates cannot be partially template specialized.
+Only classes can be.<br>
+For functions need to write overloaded functions.<br>

 # Chapter 27 - Exceptions
 Exceptions of funcdamental type can be caught by value.
 Non-fundamental type should be caught by const reference.<br>
 No type conversion is done for exceptions (so an int exception will not be converted to match a catch block with a double parameter).<br>